-Since humble beginnings in 2000 when it was all just tables and flash I have always been evolving; from junior days as a designer, to server side, analytics and content management.
+Since humble beginnings in 2000 when it was all just tables and flash I have always been evolving; from junior days as a designer, to server side, and content management.
 Thanks to this journey I have first-hand experience throughout the project cycle, from initial concept to delivery and the pitfalls in-between.
 It’s hard to define myself today, I’m without a self-imposed job title, some clients call me a developer, for others I'm their consultant, project manager, web guy … there are some who call me, Tim?

 Optimisation is more than just “SEO”, it’s about refining all aspects of your website, striking a balance between delivering your visitors a satisfying experience whilst assisting search engines in understanding your content and structure.
 The responsibility of optimisation is not down to just one person or department either; from designers and developers to writers and data analysts, the success of any website is the collective result of team effort … and that’s where I can help.

 To be honest nobody likes to wait, and with Google using page speed in mobile search ranking which started July 2018, the speed of any website is now a bigger factor than ever.
 But this is not something new, search engines have been beating this drum for some time, and for visitors on mobile networks every second that passes their back button looks more and more tempting … is the page worth waiting for?